The book, A Spies Guide to Thinking, is a quick read and you can finish within a day.

 Moving through the Data-Analysis-Decision-Action chain smartly is key.
 If you’re not going through this chain smartly in your daily life, it’s not good.
 But when conflict comes and you don’t think smartly, it’s worse.
 If you’re still collecting or analyzing data while others are acting you’re in trouble.

-I would wager that the average wantrapeneur, 30K millionaire mindset goes like this:
+I would wager that the average keyboard warrior mindset goes like this:

 Armchair analysis > Data (in the form of a click-bait article) > Flawed Analysis > No Action

-30K millionaires follow the same line of thinking.
-I wasted time + money on cheap thrills.
-New gadgets and new people all gave me a cheap thrill, but in the end what do you have to show for it?
+I used to follow the same line of thinking.
+I wasted time + money analyzing things for my site.
+It all gave me a cheap thrill, but in the end what do you have to show for it?

 Counter-argument to The Spies Guide to Thinking